Tiny-Foxes/OutFox-Translations/README.md

 Thin=Thin # New

 [OptionTitles]
-NotePathWidth=NotePath Width
+NotePathWidth=NotePath Width # New
-UsePointsandBlending=Use Points and Blending
+UsePointsandBlending=Use Points and Blending # New
 ```

 ### Default